Ramadan is always a very special time for Muslims all over the globe.

 5- Involve them with Muslims: Being together will give them the support and strength.

-Talking to your child about it all will help you see how he or she feels, and to give the child a chance to make decisions.
+Talking to your child about Ramadan will help you see how he or she feels, and it will give the child a chance to make decisions.
 Involving children in deciding whether to fast or not helps give them a lot of pride in their action when they fast, as well as a lot of stamina to continue fasting, because they made the decision.

 The years before fasting is obligatory should be used properly to give children confidence in their physical capabilities to fast, as well as confidence in their decision-making abilities.